wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

-# Create Your First Choreo Service
+# Create Your First Service

 To learn how to create a Choreo service, let's try a simple scenario.
 In this example, you are creating a service that consumes a public API that fetches the current active COVID-19 cases in a specified country, testing it, deploying it, and then observing its performance.

-## Step 1: Create the Choreo service
+## Step 1: Create the service

 To create the Choreo service, follow the procedure below: